Pterosaur: Diet and feeding habits

 Traditionally, almost all pterosaurs were seen as surface-feeding piscivores or fish-eaters, a view that still dominates popular science.
 Today, many pterosaurs groups are thought to have been terrestrial carnivores, omnivores or insectivores.

 Early-on it was recognised that the small Anurognathidae were nocturnal, aerial insectivores.
 With highly flexible joints on the wing finger, a broad, triangular wing shape, large eyes and short tail, these pterosaurs were likely analogous to nightjars or extant insectivorous bats, being capable of high manoeuvrability at relatively low speeds.

 Interpretations of the habits of basal groups have changed profoundly.
 Dimorphodon, envisioned as a puffin analogue in the past, is indicated by its jaw structure, gait, and poor flight capabilities, as a terrestrial/semiarboreal predator of small mammals, squamates, and large insects.
-Its robust dentition caused Campylognathoides to be seen as a generalist or a terrestrial predator of small vertebrates, but the highly robust humerus and high-aspect wing morphology, suggest it may have been capable of grabbing prey on the wing.
+Its robust dentition caused Campylognathoides to be seen as a generalist or a terrestrial predator of small vertebrates, but the highly robust humerus and high-aspect wing morphology, suggest it may have been capable of grabbing prey on the wing; a later study indicates it was teuthophagous based on squid findings within its gut.
 The small insectivorous Carniadactylus and the larger Eudimorphodon were highly aerial animals and fast, agile flyers with long robust wings.
 Eudimorphodon has been found with fish remains in its stomach, but its dentition suggests an opportunistic diet.
 Slender-winged Austriadactylus and Caviramus were likely terrestrial/semiarboreal generalists.
 Caviramus likely had a strong bite force, indicating an adaptation towards hard food items that might have been chewed in view of the tooth wear.